-- (a) Filing. - (1) Filing with the Clerk.
-A paper document required or permitted to be filed in this court must be filed with the clerk. - (2) Filing: Method and Timeliness. - (A) Nonelectronic Filing. - (i) In General.
+- (a) FILING. - (1) Filing with the Clerk.
+A paper required or permitted to be filed in this court must be filed with the clerk. - (2) Filing: Method and Timeliness. - (A) Nonelectronic Filing. - (i) In General.
 For a paper not filed electronically, filing may be accomplished by mail addressed to the clerk, but filing is not timely unless the clerk receives the papers within the time fixed for filing. - (ii) Inmate Filing.
 If an institution has a system designed for legal mail, an inmate confined there must use that system to receive the benefit of this Rule 25(a)(2)(B).
-A paper filed by an inmate is timely if it is deposited in the institution's internal mail system on or before the last day for filing and: - it is accompanied by: a declaration in compliance with 28 U.S.C. § 1746 or a notarized statement setting out the date of deposit and stating that first-class postage is being prepaid; or evidence (such as a postmark or date stamp) showing that the paper was so deposited and that postage was prepaid; or - the court exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 25(a)(2)(A)(ii). - (B) Electronic Filing and Signing.
-The following rules apply to electronic filing in this court. - -(iA) In General.
+A paper filed by an inmate is timely if it is deposited in the institution's internal mail system on or before the last day for filing and: - it is accompanied by: a declaration in compliance with 28 U.S.C. § 1746-or a notarized statement-setting out the date of deposit and stating that first-class postage is being prepaid; or evidence (such as a postmark or date stamp) showing that the paper was so deposited and that postage was prepaid; or - the court exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 25(a)(2)(A)(ii). - (B) Electronic Filing and Signing.
+The following rules apply to electronic filing in this court. - (i) In General.
 Except as otherwise provided by court rule or order, all documents filed in this court must be filed electronically under procedures established by the court.
-This requirement does not apply to case initiating documents filed in this court, including notices of appeal, applications for allowance of an appeal, applications for permission to appeal, petitions for reinstatement, petitions for review, and petitions for writs, which all must be filed in paper form.
-Upon request of the court, the party filing a case initiating document must promptly provide an electronic copy of the document, unless the party is not subject to efiling requirements.
-All Bar discipline filings must be efiled. - -(iiB) Registration Requirement.
-Except as provided in Rule 25(a)(2)(B)(iii), aAll attorneys making an appearance in a case in this court must register for the court's efiling system under procedures established by the court. - -(iiiC) Self-represented Parties Who are Not Attorneys are Not Required to File Electronically.
-A party who is representing himself or herself in a case, who is not an attorney, and who has not otherwise registered for the court's efiling system, is not required to file documents electronically in that case.
+This requirement does not apply to case-initiating documents filed in this court, including notices of appeal, applications for allowance of an appeal, applications for permission to appeal, petitions for reinstatement, petitions for review, and petitions for writs, which all must be filed in paper form.
+Upon request of the court, the party filing a case-initiating document must promptly provide an electronic copy of the document, unless the party is not subject to efiling requirements.
+All Bar discipline filings must be efiled. - (ii) Registration Requirement.
+Except as provided in Rule 25(a)(2)(B)(iii), all attorneys making an appearance in a case in this court must register for the court's efiling system under procedures established by the court. - (iii) Self-represented Parties Not Required to File Electronically.
+A party who is representing himself or herself in a case, and who has not otherwise registered for the court's efiling system, is not required to file documents electronically in that case.
 Such a party may choose to register for the court's efiling system.
 A party who has registered for the court's efiling system must file documents electronically.
-A party who is an attorney, even if proceeding pro se, must register for the court's efiling system and file documents electronically.